Stochastic Gradient Methods with Preconditioned Updates: Scaled L-SVRG

 \section{{\tt Scaled L-SVRG}}

-\cite{Johnson2013,Xiao2014} is a variance reduced stochastic gradient method that is very popular for finite sum optimization problems.
-However, the algorithm has a double loop structure, and careful tuning of hyper-parameters is required for good practical performance. \\[2pt] Recently, \cite{Hofmann2015} proposed a Loopless {\tt SVRG} ({\tt L-SVRG}) variant, that has a simpler, single loop structure, which can be applied to problem \eqref{problem} in the convex and smooth case.
-This was extended in \cite{Qian2021} to cover the composite case with an arbitrary sampling scheme.
-With its single loop structure, and consequently fewer hyperparameters to tune, coupled with the fact that, unlike for {\tt PAGE} (recall Section~\ref{Scaled_PAGE}), {\tt L-SVRG} uses an \emph{unbiased} estimate of the gradient, {\tt L-SVRG} is a versatile and competitive algorithm for problems of the form \eqref{problem}. \\[2pt] However, as for the other previously mentioned gradient based methods, {\tt L-SVRG} can perform poorly when the problem is badly scaled and/or ill-conditioned.
+\citep{Johnson2013,Xiao2014} is a variance reduced stochastic gradient method that is very popular for finite sum optimization problems.
+However, the algorithm has a double loop structure, and careful tuning of hyper-parameters is required for good practical performance.

+Recently, in \citep{Hofmann2015}, it was proposed a Loopless {\tt SVRG} ({\tt L-SVRG}) variant, that has a simpler, single loop structure, which can be applied to problem \eqref{problem} in the convex and smooth case.
+This was extended in \citep{Qian2021} to cover the composite case with an arbitrary sampling scheme.
+With its single loop structure, and consequently fewer hyperparameters to tune, coupled with the fact that, unlike for {\tt PAGE} (recall Section~\ref{Scaled_PAGE}), {\tt L-SVRG} uses an \emph{unbiased} estimate of the gradient, {\tt L-SVRG} is a versatile and competitive algorithm for problems of the form \eqref{problem}.

+However, as for the other previously mentioned gradient based methods, {\tt L-SVRG} can perform poorly when the problem is badly scaled and/or ill-conditioned.
 This provides the motivation for the {\tt Scaled L-SVRG} method that we propose in this work.
 Our {\tt Scaled L-SVRG} algorithm combines the positive features of {\tt L-SVRG}, with a preconditioner, to give a method that is loopless, has few hyperparameters to tune, uses an unbiased estimate of the gradient, and adaptively scales the search direction depending upon the local curvature.
 The {\tt Scaled L-SVRG} method is presented now as Algorithm~\ref{Scaled_LSVRG}.